 Dynamic analysis

 Running the application on a controlled device (rooted Android, jailbroken iOS), we observe runtime behaviour: file system writes, memory contents, network traffic, and inter-process communication.
 We test for insecure data storage, including PIN codes, session tokens, or transaction data written to the device in cleartext.
+The same methodology applies to banking apps; see our article on mobile banking security assessments.

 Traffic interception